btklab/posh-mocks/README.md

         - `<k1>`列から`<k2>`列をキーとみなす
 - Examples
     - `cat a.txt | getfirst 1 2`
-        - **How to read** : Output only the first row with the same key, using the value obtained by concatenating from 1st to 2nd columns as a key.
+        - **How to read** : Get only the first row with the same key, using the value obtained by concatenating from 1st to 2nd columns as a key.
 - Inspired by [Open-usp-Tukubai - GitHub](https://github.com/usp-engineers-community/Open-usp-Tukubai)
     - License: The MIT License (MIT): Copyright (C) 2011-2022 Universal Shell Programming Laboratory
     - Command: `getfirst`